benwiz/audiovisual/README.md

 ## To Do

-- Draw a grid in 3D
+- Draw the mesh on screen as a grid
-- Make the grid move in some way